 With branches in Belgium, France and the Netherlands, the Galloo Group is strongly anchored in these regions, with one of the most important locations being its branch in Ghent, which is located directly on the Ghent Canal.
 On the 8-hectare site, thousands of tonnes of material is delivered daily by lorries and ships, then sorted, processed and sold again worldwide as valuable raw materials.

-The site has an 2624,67 ft long quay, which has been dredged to a navigable depth of 41 ft.
-Up to 264 554,715 lbs of scrap is loaded here every month and exported to Asia, Egypt and Turkey.
+The site has an 800 m long quay, which has been dredged to a navigable depth of 12.5 m.
+Up to 120,000 tonnes of scrap is loaded here every month and exported to Asia, Egypt and Turkey.

 XL SINGLE SOLID RUBBER TYRES